Enjoy Family Time on Every Device

 When it comes to high-speed internet, you haven’t seen anything yet.
 Fiber is the newest, fastest internet technology, outpacing DSL by the speed of light.
 Literally.
 The Fiber optic cables used to transmit the data for fiber internet can deliver speeds up to 1 Gbps or 1000 Mbps.
 The average DSL internet taps out around 6 Mbps.
 Not only is fiber internet faster, it’s more durable, reliable, and creates an overall better experience for the user.

+We are excited to help promote fiber as your Utah internet service provider!
 With a fiber residential internet connection from Beehive Broadband, you can look forward to experiencing speeds up to 100x faster than most internet providers in Utah.
 Even better, there won’t be the slowdown that often occurs with shared internet connections.
 Beehive Broadband also doesn’t believe in data caps, so you can enjoy better streaming quality, and faster downloading speeds in your home.
 Upload pictures and videos in a flash.
 Download music and files nearly instantaneously.
 Stream video or game online with no buffering or lag time.

-Couple our crystal clear Digital Voice service and the ultimate in television entertainment, BEEtv, with your fiber and you have a winning combo that the whole family will love!
+Couple our crystal clear Digital Voice service and the ultimate in television entertainment, BEEtv, with your fiber service and you have a winning combo that the whole family will love!

 Hybrid Fiber Over Coaxial

-Our HFOC (Hybrid Fiber Over Coaxial) network leverages fiber to push high-speed data closer to each customer, reducing the noise and other common problems inherent in longer cable runs.
+Our HFOC (Hybrid Fiber Over Coaxial) network leverages fiber to provide high-speed data closer to each customer, reducing the noise and other common problems inherent in longer cable runs.
 This offers higher speed cable data connections to customer modems, comparable to our low- and mid-tier fiber packages.

 HFOC works through combining fiber optic and coaxial cables to carry the broadband data.
 Beehive installs the fiber optic cable to the cable head-end and to the serving nodes that are near the users.
 The nodes are where the coaxial cables reach to each resident’s home or business on the network.
 It’s a good alternative to completely replacing existing coaxial cables with new fiber optic ones.